Blazemeter/taurus/site/dat/docs/JMeter.md

       my_hold: 15   # scenario-level property has priority
       sub_dir: contacts
 ```
-Usage of variables are similar but they can be used on scenario level only:
+Usage of variables are similar, but they can be used on scenario level only:
 ```yaml
 scenarios:
   sc_with_vars: